 4. If We cancel your Holiday

 We may occasionally have to cancel your holiday arrangements, which we reserve the right to do.
-However, we promise we will not cancel your holiday after the balance of payment is due unless you have failed to comply with any requirement of these Booking Conditions entitling us to cancel (such as paying on time) or where we are forced to do so as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care (examples of which are contained in clause 7c).
+However, we promise we will not cancel your holiday after the balance of payment is due unless you have failed to comply with any requirement of these Booking Conditions entitling us to cancel (such as paying on time) or where we are forced to do so as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care (examples of which are contained in clause 7(c)).
 If we have to cancel, we will tell you as soon as possible.
-Except where you have failed to comply with any requirement of these Booking Conditions entitling us to cancel, or where we are forced to do so due to unforeseeable circumstances, we will offer you the choice of:
+Except where you have failed to comply with any requirement of these Booking Conditions entitling us to cancel we will offer you the choice of:

-• taking the reasonable alternative holiday we offer you (if this is less expensive than your original holiday, we will refund the difference but if it is significantly more expensive we will ask you to pay the difference).
-If you decide not to take the alternative we specifically offer you, you may purchase any other available holiday from us at the applicable price and we will refund, or you will be required to pay, the difference in price with your original holiday; or
+• Taking the reasonable alternative holiday we offer you (if this is less expensive than your original holiday, we will refund the difference but if it is more expensive we may ask you to pay the difference).
+If you decide not to take the alternative we specifically offer you, you may purchase any other available holiday from us at the applicable price and we will refund, or you will be required to pay, the difference in price with your original holiday, or

-If you wish to purchase an alternative holiday, you must tell us within the time mentioned when we notify you of the cancellation or, if no time limit is mentioned, within seven days of us telling you or we are entitled to assume that you require a refund.
+If you wish to purchase an alternative holiday, you must tell us within the time mentioned when we notify you of the cancellation or, if no time limit is mentioned, within 7 days of us notifying you.
+If you do not do so, we are entitled to assume that you require a refund.
 If you choose to accept the alternative holiday we offer you or purchase another holiday from us, we will reduce the price of your holiday by the compensation shown in clause 3 above unless we are forced to cancel your holiday due to unusual or unforeseeable circumstances, in which case no compensation will be payable.
 If you choose to cancel your holiday we will refund any money you have paid to us, as well as paying you compensation on the scale shown in clause 3 above unless we are forced to cancel your holiday due to unusual or unforeseeable circumstances, in which case no compensation will be payable (please note, we will only make one such reduction or payment per person).

-Minimum Numbers: We regret we can only operate each of the holidays shown on our website or in our brochures if a sufficient number of people book them.
+Minimum Numbers: We regret that in certain circumstances we may only be able to operate certain holidays shown on our website or in our brochures if a sufficient number of people book them.
 If there is insufficient demand, we have the right to cancel the holiday in question.
 If we have to do so, we promise we will tell you no later than the date the balance of your holiday price is due.
 In this situation, you will then have the choice of the options shown in this clause.
 If possible, we will endeavour to offer you the same holiday departing on a different date.
 Where we cancel for lack of numbers in accordance with this paragraph, no compensation or other amounts (for example, the cost of any connected travel arrangements you have made independently) will be payable.

 5. Your Flight/Train Journey

-Note: EC Regulation No 2111/2005 requires the establishment of a Community list of carriers which are subject to an operating ban throughout the EU and publication of that list to passengers (See http://europa.eu.int/comm/transport/air/safety/flywell_en.htm).
-In the event that the assigned airline or any substitute airline is or becomes listed on the Community list you may be entitled to reimbursement or re-routing if your flight is cancelled because it is subject to an operating ban.
-Further information can also be found on the CAA’s website at http://www.caa.co.uk.
+Note: EC Regulation No 2111/2005 requires the establishment of a Community list of carriers which are subject to an operating ban throughout the EU and publication of that list to passengers (see www.ec.europa.eu/transport/modes/air/safety/air-ban/index_en.htm).

-Flights: When a delay occurs, the airline may arrange for you to receive refreshments or meals in a reasonable relation to the waiting time.
+Flights: We wish we could guarantee to you that your flight will never be delayed, but unfortunately delays still occur.
+When a delay occurs, the airline may arrange for you to receive refreshments or meals in a reasonable relation to the waiting time.
 Unfortunately, it is not always possible for the airline to make welfare arrangements as being able to do so depends on factors such as the capacity of the airport concerned to cater for the number of passengers affected by delays, the anticipated length of any delay (it is often the case that a delayed aircraft will be ready to depart on very short notice so passengers need to be at the airport and the provision of catering may also risk extending the delay) and the timing of any delay.
-If your outward flight is delayed, please call your cruise director; the relevant details and number to call will be included in your travel documentation.
 If your flight home to the UK is delayed, we will work with the airlines to provide assistance as appropriate to the length of the delay.
 Your rights to a refund and/or compensation are set out in clauses 3, 4 and 5 above.

 Cruises: Under EU law (Regulation No 1177/2010) relating to the rights of passengers travelling by sea and inland waterways, where the cruise carrier reasonably expects the departure of your cruise to be delayed for more than 90 minutes beyond its scheduled departure time, passengers departing from port terminals may be offered free of charge snacks, meals or refreshments as are appropriate given the waiting time, provided they are available and can reasonably be supplied.
 If the delay in departure necessitates a stay of one or more nights or a stay additional to that intended by the passenger, where and when physically possible (subject to the Package Travel, Package Holidays and Package Tours Regulations 1992) passengers departing from port terminals may be offered free of charge adequate accommodation on board or ashore, and transport to and from the port terminal and place of accommodation.
 The maximum amount payable for accommodation ashore and transport to and from the port terminal shall be equivalent to 80 Euros per person per night for a maximum of 3 nights.
 No obligation shall arise to provide such accommodation ashore where the delay is caused by weather conditions endangering the safe operation of the ship.